 Avoid rotating shifts

-A survey of shift workers found that the vast majority (83%) preferred to work a fixed schedule for their shifts rather than a rotating schedule.
+The vast majority of shift workers prefer to work a fixed schedule for their shifts rather than a rotating schedule.
 The difference is that the crew that works fixed shifts sticks with a regular schedule — for example, always in the morning, always in the afternoon, or always in the evening.
 Rotating shift workers alternate which shift they work, completing their shifts at different times of the day or night.

 There are reasons why employees opt out of rotating schedules when they can.
-Workforce Magazine reports that workers on rotating shifts not only have higher levels of fatigue from being short on sleep, but also poorer safety records and worse job performance.
+Workers on rotating shifts not only have higher levels of fatigue from being short on sleep, but also poorer safety records and worse job performance.
 To avoid these serious problems, give employees at your business dependable fixed shifts with time off after five days on the job.

 Help employees adapt physically to shift work